K-Sol Side Effects

 Generic Name: potassium chloride

-Note: This page contains information about the side effects of potassium chloride.
-Some of the dosage forms included on this document may not apply to the brand name K-Sol.
+Note: This document contains side effect information about potassium chloride.
+Some of the dosage forms listed on this page may not apply to the brand name K-Sol.

 For the Consumer